Ganjali Khan Complex: Ganjali Khan Caravanserai and Mosque

 The caravanserai is located on the east side of the Ganjali Square.
 Its portal bears a foundation inscription from 1598 composed by calligrapher Ali Reza Abbasi.
 The plan of the caravanserai is based on the four-iwan typology, with double-story halls centered on tall iwans enveloping four sides of an open courtyard.
 There is an octagonal fountain at the center of the courtyard which is chamfered at the corners.
 The caravanserai measures thirty-one and a half by twenty-three meters.
 It has a small domed mosque at one corner that measures five and a half by five meters.

 Ganjali Khan Museum

 The mint’s construction started in 1598 and ended in 1625.
 The interior decorations consist of ochre plasterwork and brickwork.
 The building has a tall dome crowned by a cupola to admit light and vent air.
 The mint was converted into a numismatics museum in 1970.
-The museum displays coins from different periods such as Parthian, Sassanid, Safavid and Afsharid periods.
+The museum displays coins from different eras such as the Parthian, Sasanian, Safavid and Afsharid eras.